What is Photography?

 1. Write a photography business plan

-Any serious entrepreneur will tell you that you need to organize your thoughts on paper.
+Any serious entrepreneur will tell you that you need to organise your thoughts on paper.
 This detailed document serves as your roadmap, describing what your business is and how it will be profitable.
-It breaks down things like cash flow, expenses, ownership, and competition.
-In your business plan, depending on which part of Kenya you reside, assess the need for photography in your region.
+It breaks down things like cash flow expenses, ownership, and competition.

 As part of your business planning process, you’ll need to assess your start-up costs.
 What are the essentials that you’ll need before you can really launch your business?

-You can decide to set up a dedicated studio space or work from home.
-For starters, working from home is just fine.
-You’ll be alright, you’ll grow!
+You can decide to with a dedicated studio space or work out of your home.

 1. Figure out your personal finances